-Proposal 1 → FOR WITHHOLD
+Proposal 1 $\rightarrow$ FOR WITHHOLD

-Election of Directors: •
+Election of Directors:

 Krishna Vanka

 Michael Johnson CONTROL ID:

 Lisa Walters-Hoffert REQUEST ID:

 Dale Robinette

 Mark F. Leposky

 Proposal 2 FOR AGAINST ABSTAIN

-221 Approval of 2025 Equity Incentive Plan
+Approval of 2025 Equity Incentive Plan

-Proposal 3 → FOR AGAINST ABSTAIN
+Proposal 3 $\rightarrow$ FOR AGAINST ABSTAIN

-To approve an amendment to our Amended and Restated Articles of Incorporation, as amended ("Articles"), to increase the authorized shares of common stock from 30,000,000 to [•].
+To approve an amendment to our Amended and Restated Articles of Incorporation, as amended ("Articles"), to increase the authorized shares of common stock from 30,000,000 to 75,000,000.

-Proposal 4 → FOR AGAINST ABSTAIN
+Proposal 4 $\rightarrow$ FOR AGAINST ABSTAIN

-To approve an amendment of our Articles to permit the issuance of [•] shares of preferred stock with rights and preferences to be determined by the Company's Board of Directors from time to time.
+To approve an amendment of our Articles to increase the number of authorized shares of preferred stock to 3,000,000 and to permit the issuance of 3,000,000 shares of preferred stock with rights and preferences to be determined by the Company's Board of Directors from time to time.

-Proposal 5 → FOR AGAINST ABSTAIN
+Proposal 5 $\rightarrow$ FOR AGAINST ABSTAIN

 To ratify the appointment of Haskell & White LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2025.

-Proposal 6 → FOR AGAINST ABSTAIN
+Proposal 6 $\rightarrow$ FOR AGAINST ABSTAIN

 To approve the adjournment of the meeting, if necessary or advisable, to solicit additional proxies in favor of Proposals 3 or 4 if there are not sufficient votes to approve Proposals 3 or 4.

-NOTE: MARK "X" HER E IF YOU PLAN TO ATTEND T HE MEETING:
+NOTE: Such other business that as may properly come before the meeting or any adjournment thereof.
+1 MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING:

-NOTE: Such other business that as may properly come before the meeting or any adjournment thereof. b MARK HERE FOR ADDRESS CHANGE New A ddress (if applicable):
+NOTES Such other outsiness that as may properly come octore the meeting or any adjointment deceor.
+M MARK HERE FOR ADDRESS CHANGE New Address (if applicable):

-jointly, each hold give full title as s giving full title as er should sign.
-Wh uch.
-If the signer is en signing as executor, administrate a corporation, please sign full corp partnership, please sign in partnersh on this Proxy.
-When shares are held or, attorney, trustee or guardian, please orate name by duly authorized officer, hip name by authorized person.
+jointly, each holde give full title as su Please sign exactly as your name or names appear on this Proxy.
+When shares are hele er should sign.
+When signing as executor, administrator, attorney, trustee or guardian, pleas uch.
+If the signer is a corporation, please sign full corporate name by duly authorized officer such.
+If signer is a partnership, please sign in partnership name by authorized person.

+Dated: , 2025

 (Print Name of Stockholder and/or Joint Tenant)

 (Signature of Stockholder)

 (Second Signature if held jointly)

+2500913.1